Y-Theta/DeskBandTest/README.md

 # DeskBandTest
 A Simple Deskband

-- add a monitor power
+- add a monitor power button

 a simplify to "[dsafa/CSDeskBand](https://github.com/dsafa/CSDeskBand)"